-Naomi Nightingale was appointed on September 2, 2014 following nomination by 2nd District Supervisor Mark Ridley-Thomas.
-She retired after serving 28 years in the public transportation industry, She formally managed the district operations of then CA State Senator, Diane E. Watson, She manages her consultant firm, Nightingale & Associates and is very active in her community.
-Her term expires September 10, 2019.
+Naomi Nightingale was appointed by former 2nd District Supervisor Mark Ridley-Thomas.
+She retired after serving 28 years in the public transportation industry.
+She formally managed the district operations of then CA State Senator, Diane E. Watson.
+She manages her consultant firm, Nightingale & Associates and is very active in her community.

 John Donner, Member

-John Donner was appointed following nomination by 4th District Supervisor, Don Knabe, on January 7, 2014.
+John Donner was appointed following nomination by 4th District Supervisor Hahn.
 He is retired from AT&T Corporation.
 Donner serves on the 211 LA County Board of Directors and Los Angeles County Library Foundation Board of Directors.